mac-gallagher/MGSwipeCards/README.md

 ```swift
 func transformForCard(at index: Int) -> CGAffineTransform
 ```
-For all card stack layouts, the background cards will animate to their next position in response to any of the actions above.
+For all card stack layouts, the background cards will animate to their next position in response to any of the actions listed above.

 ### Data Source & Delegates
 To populate your card stack, you must conform your view controller to the `MGCardStackViewDataSource` protocol and implement the following required functions: